-Orchestra, South Bend Symphony Orchestra, Las Vegas Philharmonic, da Corneto Opera Orchestra, Elmhurst
+Symphony, Illinois Philharmonic Orchestra, South Bend Symphony Orchestra, Las Vegas Philharmonic, da Corneto

 In addition to her orchestral work, Andrea is the Director of Operations and clarinetist of mixed chamber ensemble, Picosa.
-The ensemble consists of flute, clarinet, violin, cello, and piano and is in residence at PianoForte Chicago, North Central College, and Elmhurst College.
+The ensemble consists of flute, clarinet, violin, cello, and piano and is in residence at North Central College, and Elmhurst College.
+In it's 6th seaons Picosa is very excited to launch a concert series at DePaul University's new Allen Recital Hall in the Holtschneider Performance Center.
 Picosa is committed to performing virtuosic chamber music while showcasing Chicago composers and rising musicians.
 In addition, Picosa is especially passionate about their partnership with Hesed House.
 Hesed House is a wonderful organization working to end homelessness.

 Andrea is a past core member of the Chicago Clarinet Ensemble.
 This is a wonderful group of clarinetists seeking to bring great music and artists to Chicago.
 Andrea is also the former clarinetist and Artistic Administrator of the MAVerick Ensemble.
 She performed and premiered many contemporary chamber music compositions all throughout Chicago.

-Andrea is currently the clarinet instructor at North Central College in Naperville.
+Andrea has recently joined the music faculty at Elmhurst College and is looking forward to her future clarinet students there!
+Andrea has been the clarinet instructor at North Central College in Naperville since 2010.
 She is very dedicated to the NCC Clarinet Choir and also enjoys teaching the clarinet/saxophone portion of the Woodwind Techniques course.
 Andrea teaches Music Apprecation for Benedictine University’s School of Graduate, Adult, and Professional Education (SGAPE).
-Andrea has clarinet studios at her home in Naperville and at Lockport Township High School.
+Andrea has clarinet studios at her home in Naperville.
 She has held clarinet teaching positions in the music deparment Benedictine University and Loyola University Chicago.

 As a passionate teacher and clinician Andrea was fortunate to be chosen to present "A New Twist on Clarinet Methods" as a clinic at the 2014 Illinois Music Educators Conference.
 In May 2014 the same clinic was presented as a webinar for the National Association for Music Educators (NAfME).
 She is a saught after clinician and has worked with students of all levels in the Chicagoland area.

-During the summer Andrea has the privilege to be Co-Director with Professor J. David Harris for the PreCollege Clarinet
+During the summer Andrea has the privilege to be Director of the PreCollege Clarinet Camp at ISYM